Mary of Woodstock

 Mary of Woodstock (11 March 1278 – before 8 July 1332) was the seventh named daughter of Edward I of England and Eleanor of Castile.
 She was a nun at Amesbury Priory, but lived very comfortably thanks to a generous allowance from her parents.
 Despite a papal travel prohibition in 1303, she travelled widely around the country.

 Early life

 Mary's grandmother, Eleanor of Provence, had decided to retire to Amesbury Priory in Wiltshire, a daughter house of Fontevrault.
 She lobbied for Mary and another granddaughter, Eleanor of Brittany, to become Benedictine nuns at the priory.
 Despite resistance from Eleanor of Castile, Mary was dedicated at Amesbury in 1285, at the age of seven, alongside thirteen daughters of nobles.
 She was not formally veiled as a nun until December 1291, when she had reached the age of twelve.
-Eleanor of Brittany had been veiled in March, while Eleanor of Provence did not arrive until June 1286.
+Eleanor of Brittany had been veiled in March, while Eleanor of Provence did not take the veil until June 1286.